 - 3. White, short sleeve or long sleeve golf shirt (no puff sleeves or bands around the sleeve) - 4.
-Navy blue slacks with belt (plain navy, black or brown leather or cloth).
+Navy blue slacks with a belt (plain navy, black or brown leather or cloth) is to be worn with all slacks for students in grades 2 through 5.
 Slacks can be worn with white Peter Pan collar blouse or white golf shirt. - 5.
-Solid navy or white socks covering the ankle bone (no logos or decorations), knee highs, or tights.
+Solid navy or white socks covering three inches above the ankle bone (no logos or decorations), knee highs, or tights.
 Navy blue ankle length leggings.
-No sports socks. - 6.
-Solid black or brown non-scuff tie shoe or loafer.
-All shoes must be cut below the ankle.
-Students in K-2 cannot wear loafers or "Sperry" shoes. - 7.
-The Saint Ursula School navy blue, crew neck, V-neck, or cardigan sweater with the school name embroidered on it. - 8.
-Saint Ursula School crew neck embroidered sweatshirt and may be worn in place of the sweater.
+No sports socks.
+No pajama pants. - 6.
+The Saint Ursula School navy blue, crew neck, V-neck, fleece pullover, or cardigan sweater with the school name embroidered on it. - 7.
+Saint Ursula School crew neck embroidered sweatshirt or 1⁄2 zip, St. Ursula embroidered fleece.
+Both may be worn in place of the sweater.